exactly-once/workshop/Exercise-10/README.md

 In this exercise we are going to extend the `BrokerErrorSimulatorBehavior` by adding another `if` clause that checks if the outgoing message is of type `FirstItemAdded`.
 In that case we will simulate a timeout error by waiting for 10 seconds **and then throwing an exception**.
 We hope that this is exactly what the operations team have seen in production.

 We will examine the behavior of our code by using a brand new type of *pierogi*.
-Try adding two items of type `Strawberry` quickly.
+Try adding two items of type `Strawberry`.
+Be quick!
 What happens?